Sheet-Pan Carne Asada

 - Stir vegetables in pan; return to oven, and broil 4 to 6 minutes longer or until vegetables are blackened in spots.
 Thinly slice steak on the bias, against the grain.
 Serve with vegetables in tortillas with toppings.

-- We love eating this flavor-packed corn straight from the cob.
-But feel free to cut the corn off the cob after taking it out of the broiler to make serving easier.
+- We love eating the flavor-packed corn straight from the cob, but feel free to cut the corn off the cob after taking it out of the broiler to make serving your easy carne asada dish easier.

-- If your oven’s broiler only covers the center of your oven, arrange your pan with the steak in the center of the pan when you are first broiling.
-When you remove the steak rest, thoroughly stir the vegetables and position them in the center to ensure all elements get plenty of time directly under the flames.
+- If your oven’s broiler only covers the center of your oven, start steak in the center of the pan, then thoroughly stir vegetables and position them in center while steak rests to ensure all elements get plenty of time directly under the flames.

-- Give your carne asada-packed tortillas a flavor boost with homemade guacamole!
-We can’t get enough of our recipe for Guacamole with Queso Fresco.
-This guacamole is perfect for adding to tacos and burritos or great when you are just snacking with a bag of corn chips!
+- Give your broiled carne asada-packed tortillas a flavor boost with homemade guacamole!
+We can’t get enough of our recipe for Queso Chicken Nachos.
+This guacamole is perfect for adding to tacos and burritos or great for snacking on with a bag of corn chips!